sheikhmohdnazmulhasan/sheikhmohdnazmulhasan/README.md

 ## Hi there <img src="assets/hello.gif" width="28px" alt="hi"> I'm Sheikh Mohammad Nazmul Hasan

-A Full Stack Developer focused on building high-performance, scalable web applications with robust and user-centric solutions.
-Harnessing data and developing intelligence through AI, ML, and custom software to deliver real-world business impact.
+Building scalable, practical, and intelligent solutions.

-In my free time, I enjoy contributing to open-source projects and staying updated on the latest trends in web development and AI.
-Additionally, I’m passionate about identifying the challenges developers face and creating npm packages to simplify complexities and support the developer community.
+Zealous about identifying challenges developers face and creating npm packages to simplify development and support the developer community.

+Currently focused on Al automation to streamline workflows and unlock new possibilities.

 :coffee: &emsp;Connect with me